blackpintz/colorbox/README.md

-Each box changes color when clicked on!
+Each box changes color on click!